You told me that I wasn’t good enough.

 You can no longer hurt me, for I now have all control.

-I hold the most valuable thing that the world has to offer; self love, my son, and security .
+I hold the most valuable thing that the world has to offer; self-worth, my children and their father.
+A real father.

 You told me that I was worthless, turns out it’s not me that has no value in this world.